miskatormi/FinancialDifferentialModels/README.md

 **`EulerMaruyamaMonteCarlo`** :

-Simulates a given number of paths of the stochastic process form a given starting point using the Euler-Maruyama alogrithm.
+Simulates a given number of paths of the stochastic process form a given starting point using the Euler-Maruyama method.

 ### Analysis tools